 Lessons from the Pandemic

 The nature of the Covid-19 pandemic means it has impacted on almost every aspect of our lives: from how we interact and socialise, to how we work, to how we learn, to how we consume, and more.
-These impacts will reveal lessons for many facets of our world, including lessons for public policy.
-Those lessons are the focus of this project.
+These impacts reveal lessons for many facets of our world, including lessons for public policy.
+Those lessons were the focus of this recently completed project (June 2022).

 In March 2020, just as the pandemic began, the Council published Report No.149, Addressing Employment Vulnerability as Part of a Just Transition in Ireland.
 One of the primary conclusions of that work was that, given the uncertainty surrounding the precise nature of shocks to the economy and society (e.g. the transitions to a low-carbon and digital future), the emphasis in policy must be on identifying vulnerable sectors, communities, and workers, and the co-production of placed-based solutions.
-Ireland’s experience of Covid-19 has reinforced the Council’s findings, and this project will apply and extend that approach to consideration of the pandemic in a manner aligned to the Government’s stated approach.
-Building on this and other relevant NESC work, the Council is evaluating aspects of Ireland’s response to the Covid-19 crisis, focusing on three questions:
+Ireland’s experience of Covid-19 has reinforced the Council’s findings.

 Digital Inclusion in Ireland: Connectivity, Devices & Skills